wso2/docs-is/en/includes/deploy/security/encrypt-passwords-with-cipher-tool.md

 To encrypt passwords on the WSO2 Identity Server:

-1. Add the following `[secrets]` configurations at the bottom of the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory.
+1. Add the following `[secrets]` configurations to the bottom of the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory.
 Give an alias for the password type followed by the actual password.
 The following example lists the most common passwords in configuration files.

     ```toml
     [secrets]